jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 great a length by telling how we broke the sad news to the terrified girl, how we conveyed her by the morning train to the care of her good aunt at Harrow, of how

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 132

 the slow process of official inquiry came to the conclusion that the doctor met his fate while indiscreetly playing with a dangerous pet.
 The little which I had yet to learn of the case was told me by Sherlock Holmes as we travelled back next day.